I-395 to shift into new traffic pattern

 More traffic changes are coming for eastbound drivers along the Interstate 395 highway, which will last for two years.

-Drivers from southbound I-95 who need to get off on Biscayne Boulevard will have to exit on the left side.
+Drivers from southbound I-95 who need to get off on Biscayne Boulevard will have to exit on the left side instead of the right side.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.